programmer-1991/play-zone/README.md

   - Admin can view a confirmation toast message when adding product or game details or console specs, updating product or game details or console specs and deleting product or game details or console specs.

 - **Error Pages**
-  - The site contains custom error page for 404 errors.
+  - The site has a custom error page for 404 errors.

 ### Addtional features to implement
+  - Users can add reviews about products
+  - Filter products by platform or console
 ## Testing
 ### Code validation
 #### Html validation

 I used the[W3C Markup Validation](https://validator.w3.org/) service to check the HTML code of my project for compliance with web standards.
 This tool is essential for identifying syntax errors and ensuring robust and standard-compliant HTML.